you are welcome to CALL OR text me at 507-475-2696

 Your Bulldog should be thoroughly brushed at least three times a week.
 Most Bulldogs love to be brushed.
 Use a soft bristle or rubber brush.
 Follow this with a good rub down.
 This will keep his hair shiny and his skin healthy.
 During shedding time, spring and fall, you may need to brush more often, give more frequent rubdowns.
 The idea is to remove the dead hair and distribute the natural oils.

-Most Bulldoggers bathe their dogs when the dog is dirty - when it obviously needs a bath.
-Be sure to use an oatmeal based shampoo for dogs.
+Most Bulldoggers bathe their dogs when the dog is dirty - when it obviously needs a bath. just not more than 1x per week.
+Be sure to use an oatmeal based shampoo.

 Most Bulldogs need their toe nails cut on a regular basis - about every two weeks.
+I am clipping them consistently, so if you continue that trend they will be comfortable with having it done.
 The nails should be kept as short as possible.
 You may use dog nail clippers or an electric grinder.
 Be especially careful not to cut into the quick.
 On white nails you can see where the quick begins.
 On black nails cut just to the curve of the nail.